Overview and Definitions

 The atmospheric observations are used to derive hemispheric baseline atmospheric concentrations and UK emission estimates.
 The estimates are used to compare with the official UK greenhouse gas inventory as submitted to the UNFCCC (United Nations Framework Convention on Climate Change) as well as feeding into other research programmes, such as the EU projects INGOS (Integrated non-CO2 Greenhouse gas Observing System) and NitroEurope, and global networks such as AGAGE (Advanced Global Atmospheric Gases Experiment), of which Mace Head is a key station.

 The Mace Head site is well positioned to contrast air entering Europe from the Atlantic with emissions leaving Europe towards the Atlantic, while the three UK sites provide excellent spatial measurement distribution thus enabling the Met Office to better determine emissions estimates for the UK and its Devolved Administrations (England, Wales, Scotland and N. Ireland).
-Mid-latitude Northern Hemisphere baseline monthly mass mixing ratios estimated from the Mace Head observations using the method described in Manning et al. 20111 are available (in .csv format) under Monthly Baseline Data.
+Mid-latitude Northern Hemisphere baseline monthly mass mixing ratios estimated from the Mace Head observations using the method described in Manning et al. 20111 are shown under Trends.

 Global Warming Potential (GWP) - The ability of a greenhouse gas to trap heat in the atmosphere.
 It is measured relative to carbon dioxide (CO2) and is calculated over a specific time interval.
 For example, a gas with a GWP100 of 10 will trap 10 times as much heat as the same mass of CO2 over a 100 year period.